huggingface/blog/bertin.md

 # Lessons and next steps

 BERTIN Project has been a challenge for many reasons.
 Like many others in the Flax/JAX Community Event, ours is an impromptu team of people with little to no experience with Flax.
-Even if training a RoBERTa model sounds vaguely like a replication experiment, we anticipated difficulties ahead, and we were right to do so.

 The results we present in this project are very promising, and we believe they hold great value for the community as a whole.

 The most obvious next step would be replicating training on a "large" version of the model.
 This was not possible during the event due to our need for faster iterations.
 We should also explore in greater detail the impact of our proposed sampling methods.
 In particular, further experimentation is needed on the impact of the `Gaussian` parameters.
 In addition, if perplexity-based sampling were to become a common practice, it would be important to take a closer look into possible biases it might be introducing.
 Our preliminary data suggests that this is not the case, but further investigation would be beneficial.
 Another intriguing possibility would consist on combining perplexity sampling with other large-scale dataset cleaning methods such as deduplication (Lee et al., 2021), as they seem to share a complementary philosophy.